greyhixson/tech-center-checkout/README.md

 # Tech Center Checkout
 * The project was developed in a team of 6 as apart of a semester long capstone project.
 * The goal for the project was to develop a web application to replace the University of Arkansas's current device checkout and reservation management system.
-Work on the application has ceased but feel free to fork it and use it as you wish.
+Work on the application has ceased, but feel free to fork it and use it as you wish.

 ## Project setup
 ```